- Middle School

 - Main Line Parent Community Member

-The school was founded by the Religious of the Sacred Heart of Jesus in 1865.
+Sacred Heart Academy (SHA) was founded by the Religious of the Sacred Heart of Jesus in 1865.
 Lay-owned and governed since 1969, the school is a member of the Network of twenty-four Sacred Heart Schools in the United States and Canada.
 The schools that comprise this Network are committed to the goals and criteria envisioned by founder St. Madeleine Sophie Barat.

-We educate college-bound women by cultivating their self-confidence, guiding them to realize their personal and scholastic potential and their responsibility to others, and by preparing them to meet life’s challenges - all within an academic and religiously diverse community that focuses on spiritual values and the individual student.
+SHA educates college-bound women by cultivating their self-confidence, guiding them to realize their personal and scholastic potential and their responsibility to others, and by preparing them to meet life’s challenges - all within an academic and religiously diverse community that focuses on spiritual values and the individual student.

 As a member of the Network of Sacred Heart Schools, Sacred Heart Academy Bryn Mawr commits itself to educate: